pikefloyd/BlockSat_API_scripts/README.md

 ## sendfile.sh usage example, (requires qrencode to be installed);

-`./sendfile.sh file1.txt file2.jpg anotherfile.doc`
+`./sendfile.sh file1.txt file2.jpg filen.doc`

 The script will create new files in the same directory;

 `file1-pay.png
 file2-pay.png
-anotherfile-pay.png`
+filen-pay.png`

 The png files are QR encoded lightning network invoces.
 Once paid the script will remove -pay.png files.